 What Can I Grow In Raised Beds?

-Most vegetables, fruit, all herbs, and salads can be grown with greater ease and success than planted straight in the ground due to the greater soil depth.
-Raised beds are also particularly useful in areas with high rainfall as they provide extra drainage meaning you can successfully overwinter crops like onions, garlic, parsnips and carrots.
+Most vegetables, fruit, and salads, and pretty much all herbs can be grown with greater ease and success than planted straight in the ground due to the greater soil depth.
+Raised beds are also particularly useful in areas with high rainfall as they provide extra drainage, meaning you can successfully overwinter crops like onions, garlic, parsnips and carrots.

-You can vary the height of your garden beds to suit the crops you wish to plant with lower beds (7 inches high) for shallow root crops like salad and spring onions up to deeper beds for carrots, parsnips and other root crops.
+You can vary the height of your garden beds to suit the crops you wish to plant: with lower beds (7 inches high) for shallow root crops like salad and spring onions, and deeper beds for carrots, parsnips and other root crops.

 Planting By Height

 Arrange crops at planting time to ensure smaller plants aren't having the sun blocked by taller plants.
 If you plant a range of vegetables, for instance, in a raised garden, the plants will reach maturity at about the same time.
 Taller vegetables like peas, beans, peppers, and brussels sprouts will begin to overshadow shorter crops like lettuce and radishes etc, depriving them of the sun.
 The best position for your raised beds is facing south, with the tallest crops placed at the northerly end of the bed.